spell-music/csound-expression/examples/README.txt

     It should print a long message with version and available flags and libraries.

-*   temporal-csound package.
-It brings together temporal-music-notation and csound-expression packages.
-    It's used to make the process of score-writing more convenient.
+*   csound-expression package.
+Also the Tibetan example requires the `random` package.

-    > cabal install temporal-csound
+    > cabal install csound-expression

 When  everything is installed examples should work as executable programs.